 Obviously a law office or accountancy practice in general is going to be more formal than a software development business.
 The formality (or lack of) of various industries is pretty congruent with the rest of the world.

-I still don't get scarves indoors though.
+I still don’t get the concept of wearing scarves indoors though.

 4. Get used to early mornings

+German working hours start early.
+Why?
 My theory on this is that it stems from the Germans school system starting at 7:30 in the morning.
-As a result, they're used to getting out of bed at an ungodly hour from a very early age.
+As a result, they’re used to getting out of bed at an ungodly hour from a very early age.